ronaldvendelmans/citysdk-ld/README.md

 To deploy CitySDK to a clean installation of Ubuntu 12.04 LTS (64-bit):

-1. Create a `citysdk` user on the target machine and add the user to the `wheel` group.
+1. Create yourself an administrative account (i.e., the user is a member of the `wheel` group) on the target machine.

-2. Copy `scripts/deploy/server.sh` to the target machine as `citysdk`, e.g., `scp scripts/deplpoy/server.sh citysdk@target:`.
+2. From your local CitySDK repository, copy the `scripts/deploy/server.sh` script to the target machine, e.g.,
+    `scp scripts/deplpoy/server.sh user@target:`.

-3. Run `server.sh` on the target machine as the `citypsdk` user.
+3. Run `server.sh` on the target machine.
+You may be prompted for your password by `sudo`.

+5. Note `deploy`'s password print just before the script completes.

 4. Delete the `server.sh` script from the target machine.

-5. Remove the `citysdk` user from the `wheel` group.

 6. Reboot the system to allow all upgrades to take effect.

+7. Set up passwordless log in between your local user and the `deploy` user on the target machine (e.g., using `ssh-copy-id`).

+8. Using your account on the target machine, delete `deploy`'s password, e.g., `sudo passwd --delete deploy`.

+9. From your local repository, run `scripts/deploy/local.sh`.